Some people work hard so they can play hard. We like to play hard to help our students do good work.

 Every exercise can be turned into a game with a bit of imagination!

 Want your students to practice organized transitions with soft aids?
 Challenge them to a Transition Tournament.
 Teaching serpentines?
-Use ground poles to create a “winding road” with narrow “river crossings.”
+Use ground poles to create a “winding trail” with narrow “river crossings,” or have them ride carefully through the Rattlesnake Road.

 Want to sneak in some no-stirrup practice?
 Have students practice a barrel pattern in multiple rounds, including one ridden in sitting trot without stirrups.